-Hierarchies are the second level of structure in the data model, contained within the dimensions.
-Each hierarchy contains elements; these correspond to the objects within a table's columns in the datasource.
+Users add hierarchies to their reports via the drop zones to tell the query engine what data to extract and how to draw the visualization.
+Each hierarchy contains member elements; these correspond to the items within a table's columns in the datasource.
 You can drop a hierarchy in the drop zone to add the entire hierarchy to the query, or you can browse the hierarchy's elements and add only specified member elements to the query.

 Users can edit hierarchy properties, allowing you to create a metadata overlay that will display a different caption (name) and/ or category type. for the given hierarchies.
 These edits are visible only to the current users; they will not be visible to other users.